apache/spark/docs/sql-ref-syntax-qry-select-case.md

 * **boolean_expression**

-    Specific specified condition, it should be boolean type.
+    Specifies an expression with a return type of boolean.

 * **then_expression**

-    Specific the then expression based on the `boolean_expression` condition, `then_expression` and `else_expression` should all be same type or coercible to a common type.
+    Specifies the then expression based on the `boolean_expression` condition, `then_expression` and `else_expression` should all be same type or coercible to a common type.

 * **else_expression**

-    Specific the default expression, `then_expression` and `else_expression` should all be same type or coercible to a common type.
+    Specifies the default expression, `then_expression` and `else_expression` should all be same type or coercible to a common type.

 ### Examples